Bossier Parish Community College

 Medical Office Specialist was changed from a certificate program to a technical diploma.
 The Surgical Technology program was changed to a technical diploma.

-- New academic programs added: Associate degrees-Healthcare Management; Construction Technology and Management; Occupational Therapy Assistant; Oil and Gas Production Technology.
-Certificates-- Construction Technology and Management; Music; Oil and Gas Production Technology.
+New academic programs added: Associate degrees - Health Care Management; Construction Technology and Management; Occupational Therapy Assistant; Oil and Gas Production Technology; Nursing; Louisiana Transfer in Arts; Louisiana Transfer in Science; Engineering.
+Certificates - Construction Technology and Management; Music; Oil and Gas Production Technology.

 BPCC we sing to you

 Maroon and gold.